33 Beautiful, Emotional Songs to Be Sad, Reflective, Depressed, and Melancholy To

 Music is one of the many ways that we feel things and, while happiness is a worthwhile endeavor, there is validity, purpose, and meaning in other states of emotion, as well.
 Sure, I like to tap my toes to a happy tune as much as the next person, but tapping into the deep stuff can also be an extremely worthwhile and cathartic endeavor.

 Sadness, for example.
 There is much meaning that can be derived from melancholy.
 In fact, sad music does not merely evoke sadness.
-Researchers have discovered that sometimes, listening to sad music actually makes us feel happier, more romantic, and less doomed.
+Researchers have discovered that sometimes, listening to sad music actually makes us feel happier, more romantic, less doomed, and supports our emotional well-being.
 Another study found that listeners felt less gloomy and miserable and more cheery, animated, and inclined to dance when they listened to sad music.

 Although we humans possess an amazing ability to rise up from the ground and overcome what hurts us, there are times when we just have to take the time to be sad.
 (And rise up from the ground and overcome what hurts us after that.)
 So, in order to help with this uplifting/melancholic process, I have collected songs (listed here in no particular order) that have "sad" written all over them.
 Whenever I hear these songs, I'm reminded about certain large, important aspects of the human condition and while they are not always happy, they ring true.